Minimum Tank Size: 5 Gallon (10 Gallon Recommended)

 Zebra danios are not a demanding fish when it comes to filtration and any HOB (hang-on-back) filter or sponge filter will usually suffice.
 HOB filters are usually the best choice, since they not only provide excellent filtration, but they also keep the danios occupied for hours playing in the filter’s current, or making vain attempts to jump up into the filter discharge.

-If you are looking for a hang on back filter, one of the best filters on the market is the Aquaclear Power filter.
-This filter combines excellent filtration with a durable design, that will keep your tank sparkling clear for years to come.
-You can read the Aquarium Tidings Aquaclear Filter Review here, or click here to read Aquaclear Power Filter reviews at Amazon.com.
+I would strongly recommend choosing an Aquaclear Power Filter for a zebra danio tank.
+This filter combines excellent filtration with a durable design, and it will keep your tank sparkling clear for years to come.
+You can also read the Aquarium Tidings Aquaclear Filter Review here.

 It should really come as no surprise, that a fish that enjoys jumping up into the filter outflow, also enjoys trying to jump out of their fish tank.
 So to avoid any untimely fish deaths, any tanks containing zebra danios should always be covered.
 Barring a cover, the water level should be lowered to make it more difficult for the fish to jump out.